arne-schroppe/display-tree-builder/readme.markdown

     var displayTreeBuilder:DisplayTreeBuilder = new DisplayTreeBuilder();
     displayTreeBuilder.startWith(_contextView).begin
-    	//Adds a Sprite with name "Menu", containing one
+    	//Adds a Sprite with the name "Menu", containing one
     	//instance of each FullScreenButton and EditButton
     	.add(Sprite).withName("Menu").begin
     		.add(FullScreenButton)
     		.add(EditButton)
     	.end
-    	//Adds 3 instance of container, each with
+    	//Adds three instances of Container, each with a single
-    	//a single instance of Content
+    	//instance of Content as their child element .times(3).add(Container).begin
-    	.times(3).add(Container).begin
     		.add(Content)
     	.end